 Our Product Supply Chain

-We practice risk assessment in our supply chain.
-We assess suppliers via onsite audit or desktop review of SEDEX or BSCI audit report to evaluate their compliance against our standards in order to prevent and address human trafficking and modern slavery in our supply chain.
-In addition, we also conduct unannounced audits which are performed by a qualified third party as well as our own qualified teams at source.
+Our supply chain is assessed on our risk register, which is reviewed by the management team on a quarterly basis and approved by the Board.
+We assess suppliers via on-site audits or desktop reviews of Sedex or BSCI audit reports to evaluate their compliance against our standards to prevent and address human trafficking and modern slavery in our supply chain.
+In addition, we also conduct unannounced audits, which are performed by a qualified third party as well as our own qualified teams at source.

 This statement has been approved and is fully supported by the Board of Directors.